Selma’s Comeback

 A passion for people

-For many, a working sewer plant or a new sewer line is at best a thing taken for granted and at worst another expensive to-do on a long list of public projects.
+For many, a working sewer plant or a new sewer line is something taken for granted and an expensive to-do on a long list of public projects.
 For us, they are essential ingredients for a town like Selma to flourish.
-When people have the basic resources they need and more money left in their pockets, they can create richer, more meaningful lives for themselves, their families, and their neighborhoods.
-We don’t just do projects—we build communities.